 All too often the journey into adulthood is one of accumulating cynicism.
 The “Oh, Wow!” moments of delight and wonder give way to “Oh, Sure” moments of weary and wary distrust.
 But the loss of delight and wonder is not a measure of sophistication.

 A capacity for wonder is directly related to our ability to remain open, pliable, imaginative, and teachable.
 An “Oh, Wow” moment can lead to discovery and growth.
-An “Oh, sure” mindset knows everything it needs to know, forecloses on fresh insights, and judges the world from a single, suspicious point of view.
+An “Oh, sure” mindset knows everything it needs to know, forecloses on fresh insights, and judges the world from a single, suspicious point of view.“Oh, Wow” moments also open us to the endless wonders that are an experience of God and God’s creation.
+We live on the endless frontier that is the experience of One greater than us, where there is always something new to learn and experience.
+Wonder is at the heart of that experience, the engine of worship.
+Cynicism reduces the world to a place of dry mechanics.

 Henry’s first words have also reminded me of this: Not all wisdom comes with the passage of time.
 It is not the exclusive (or inevitable) gift of aging.
 And there are times when the wisest thing we can do is to embrace the lessons a child has to teach us.